Front exterior of a classic Inner Richmond home in San Francisco with traditional architectural details

 Inner Richmond's housing stock is a major part of its identity.
 A large share of buildings in the broader Richmond District are two stories or less, even though many parcels technically allow taller development.

-Period Homes and Classic San Francisco Style
+Period homes and classic San Francisco style

 Inner Richmond is not frozen in time.
 Recent and planned projects have added senior housing, mixed-use buildings with one- and two-bedroom homes, and small-scale infill on select blocks.

-Based on transit access, housing mix, and proximity to major parks, Inner Richmond often stands out for people who want neighborhood retail, classic low-rise housing, and strong access to open space within San Francisco.
+Based on transit access, housing mix, and proximity to major parks, Inner Richmond often stands out for people who want neighborhood retail, classic low-rise streets, and strong access to open space within San Francisco.
+Inner Richmond may be a good fit if you:

 • Want historic San Francisco architecture and smaller-scale buildings